We’re in the middle of war.

-The ketogenic diet has become popular for two primarily reasons: weight loss and mental clarity.
+The ketogenic diet has become popular for two primary reasons: weight loss and mental clarity.

 When your body begins burning body fat, it generates a special type of fuel called ketones.
 Ketones are like rocket fuel for the brain, supplying hours of clean-burning energy.

-Elevating ketone levels in the blood provides the brain an additional fuel source, turning shutdown regions “back on”.
+Elevating ketone levels in the blood provides the brain with an additional fuel source, re-activating shutdown regions.

 The body can produce its own ketones from strict carbohydrate avoidance.
 Special products, however, can accelerate the process (and reduce the agony of the transition period — nicknamed “keto flu”).

-Exogenous ketone supplements (I’ve reviewed many of the best products available) can slow aging, improve cognition, and help stave off neurodegenerative conditions like Alzheimers.
+Exogenous ketone drinks & supplements (I’ve reviewed many of the best products available) can slow aging, improve cognition, and help stave off neurodegenerative conditions like Alzheimer’s.